< Go to Hiking Socks - Men's

 Of all the socks tested, the Injinji Outdoor Midweight Crew NuWool was our only sock sporting a five-finger construction.
 This means each toe is encapsulated with material that allows your toes to wiggle and spread out.
 According to Injinji, there are many benefits to this sock including better balance, posture, and blister prevention.
 Our testers claimed to experience these benefits during this testing period, but the sock itself did not perform nearly as well as other contenders.

 Even though it was the fastest to dry and provided great fabric breathability, we weren't really happy with its level of warmth and comfort.
 We also thought the price was a little too high for its level of performance.
 That said - there are many hikers and runners that swear it.
 So, if you're looking for a quick drying toe sock, this may be the one for you.
 If you're looking for a more versatile and traditional hiker, check out the Darn Tough Hiker Full Cushion (our Editors' Choice) or the Smartwool PhD Outdoor Medium Crew (our Top Pick for Versatility).

-RELATED REVIEW: The Best Hiking Socks For Summer and Cold Temps
+RELATED REVIEW: The Best Men's Hiking Socks of 2017

 Our Analysis and Hands-on Test Results

 The Injinji Outdoor Midweight Crew NuWool is a great toe sock designed for hiking in warm and/or wet conditions.

 The five-fingered toe design is unique to this sock.
 Here we looked primarily at the level of cushioning, fabric feel, and compression.
 Our testers weren't as impressed with this sock as they were with others, as the lightweight design does not accommodate much cushioning, though the level of compression is good.